 A UE is not expected to be configured with SRS trigger type 0 on a LAA SCell.

+For a serving cell that is a MF cell, a UE shall transmit SRS on per serving cell SRS resources based on three trigger types:

+- trigger type 0: higher layer signalling

+- trigger type 1: DCI formats 0/0A/0B/4/4A/4B/1A/2B/2C/2D for frame structure type 3.

+- trigger type 2: implicit trigger

 In case both trigger type 0 and trigger type 1 SRS transmissions would occur in the same subframe in the same serving cell, the UE shall only transmit the trigger type 1 SRS transmission.

 A UE may be configured with SRS parameters for trigger type 0 and trigger type 1 on each serving cell.
-A BL/CE UE configured with CEModeB is not expected to be configured with SRS parameters for trigger type 0 and trigger type 1. following SRS parameters are serving cell specific and semi-statically configurable by higher layers for trigger type 0 and for trigger type 1.
+A BL/CE UE configured with CEModeB is not expected to be configured with SRS parameters for trigger type 0 and trigger type 1.
+For a serving cell that is not a MF cell, the following SRS parameters are serving cell specific and semi-statically configurable by higher layers for trigger type 0 and for trigger type 1.